amnoah/BetterScoreboard/ReadMe.md

 - Scoreboard weight, so only the highest will activate.
 - Per-line update speed.
 - Option to randomly select lines.
-- Ability to hide scoreboard score numbers.
+- Ability align text to the left or right.

 ## Limitations
 - At this time the plugin does not support hex codes.